A Practical Algorithm with Performance Guarantees for the Art Gallery Problem: Vision Stability

 A fifth argument can be made that resembles ideas from smoothed analysis.
 Fix some polygon $P$ for the following discussion.
 Consider a world, where people would actually care for computing $\opt(P,x)$, for values of $x$ other than zero.
 We define the event that $\opt(P,x-\delta) = \opt(P,x+\delta)$ by $E(x,\delta)$.
 In this case, we say that $P$ is $x$-\visionstable, with \visionstability $\delta$.
 In other words, the event $E(x,\delta)$ represents \visionstability for the task of computing $\opt(P,x)$, instead of $\opt(P,0)$.
 In particular $E(0,\delta)$ corresponds to $P$ being \visionstable in the usual sense.
 We show the following lemma. \begin{lemma} Let $P$ be any simple polygon on~$n$ vertices.
 Choose $x\in [-1/2,1/2]$ uniformly at random.
-Then it holds that $\Pr(E(x,\delta)) \geq 1- 2\delta n$. \end{lemma} This lemma says that any simple polygon $P$ is $x$-\visionstability with high probability.
-We want to argue that as $E(x,\delta)$ has high probability, then on an \emph{intuitive level}, the same should be true for $E(\delta)$.
-The reason being that $E(x,\delta)$ and $E(P,0)$ may be regarded as mathematically equally valuable.
-Let us point out that this is purely an intuition that may not be shared by everyone.
-In particular, as $P$ is fixed, the event $E(0,\delta)$ either happens or doesn't happen.
-There is no mathematically defined probability space that we could talk about.
-Also note that $\opt(P,x)$, for $x\neq 0$, has, to the best of our knowledge, never been studied before.
+Then it holds that $\Pr(E(x,\delta)) \geq 1- 2\delta n$. \end{lemma} This lemma says that any simple polygon $P$ is $x$-\visionstability with high probability, for $\delta = O(1/n)$.
+We want to argue that as $E(x,\delta)$ has high probability, then on an \emph{intuitive level}, the same should be true for $E(0,\delta)$.
+The reason being that $E(x,\delta)$ and $E(0,\delta)$ may be regarded as mathematically equally valuable.

-\begin{proof}[Proof of Lemma~\ref{lem:visionstableprobability}.]
-We consider the function See Figure~\ref{fig:BreakPoints}~a) for an illustration of~$f$.
+\begin{proof}[of Lemma~\ref{lem:visionstableprobability}] We consider the function See Figure~\ref{fig:BreakPoints}~a) for an illustration of~$f$.
 The function~$f$ is monotone as visibility regions only get larger with larger~$x$, thus it becomes easier to guard.
-Clearly, we need at least one guard and most $n$ guards, if $n$ is the number of vertices of $P$.
-Thus $f$ has at most $n-1$ breakpoints.
+We need at least one guard and most~$n$ guards, if~$n$ is the number of vertices of~$P$.
+This is because~$n$ guards are always sufficient, even for $(-1/2)$-diminished visibility.
+Thus~$f$ has at most $n-1$ breakpoints.
 Given some $x$, the event $E(x,\delta)$ is equivalent to the fact that there is no breakpoint within distance $\delta$ of $x$.
 Taking the union of all the intervals of length $2\delta$ centered at the breakpoints yields $\Pr(E(x,\delta)) \geq 1 - 2\delta n$. \qedhere \end{proof}